jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 This fall, I've been bombarded with ads for books, videos, and classes to improve my public speaking.
 Right about now, I am kinda wishing I had bought a few.

 Currently, personal sensing uses our personal data to target ads at us to sell us things.
-But we hope to empower people to use their own data to improve their mental healthcare instead.
+But we hope to empower people to use personal sensing to improve their mental healthcare instead.

 <!--9:30-->
 ---